martinstacey/LECopy/README.md

-# LECopy
+# FormIt Plugin Boilerplate

-Created from FormIt Plugin Playground
+Boilerplate code for a FormIt Plugin